cguttweb/nuxt-portfolio-blog/content/posts/array-methods.md

 // returns true
 ```

-will- reduce - this method is one of the most flexible.
+- **reduce** - this method is one of the most flexible.
 You pass in an initial value which is sent to function through every iteration.
 It will condense to a single value e.g.

 ```javascript
 let trips = [ {distance: 22 }, { distance: 35 }, { distance: 5 }]